 Estuaries are an important link in the chain of trash becoming marine debris, but the transport of plastic and other debris through watersheds and in estuaries is understudied.

 This project works to further understand individual and system-wide reserve needs relating to plastic issues.
-The team is working with the Debris Community of Practice (DCoP) – an existing network of organizations researching and monitoring aquatic-bound land-based debris that eventually becomes marine debris – to develop a draft strategic plan that focuses on estuaries.
-Project outcomes include a roadmap to further advance the Reserve System’s niche in the DCoP, cross-sector knowledge transfer workshops, and conceptualizing toolkits for education to promote community involvement and behavior change and coastal decision-maker engagement to consider policy actions.
+The team is working with the Debris Community of Practice (DCoP) – an existing network of organizations researching and monitoring land-based debris that eventually becomes marine debris – to develop a draft roadmap that focuses on estuaries' niche in the DCoP.
+Project outcomes include the roadmap, cross-sector knowledge transfer workshops, and conceptualizing toolkits for education to promote community involvement and behavior change and coastal decision-maker engagement to consider policy actions.

-Kristen Goodrich gives a short introduction to "Transferring Knowledge to Understand the NERRS’s Niche in Addressing Aquatic-Bound Debris."
+Kristen Goodrich gives a short introduction to "Transferring Knowledge to Understand the NERRS’s Niche in Addressing Marine Debris."